 The implementation of the Clearance Program centralizes the process of equipment and maintenance surveys.
 The Laboratory Relocation and Termination Procedures are used for moves, departures from the university, and safety clearances.
-There were 627 clearance forms issued, which covered clearance of 847 pieces of equipment.
-This equipment was either moved or discarded during the 2012/2013 fiscal years.
-There were 27 Primary Investigators (PIs) representing more than 30 research laboratories that relocated for different purposes such as decommissioning, renovation, relocation, or termination.
+There were 640 clearance forms issued.
+There were 24 pieces of equipment cleared for refabrication work in the Olin machine shop, 42 pieces of equipment cleared for repair and 474 pieces of equipment cleared for disposal.
+247 labs were cleared for relocation and 22 were decommissioned during the 2013/2014.
 The results are shown in Table 9 of the Appendix.